puzzle/amm-techlab/content/en/docs/01.0/_index.en.md

 Go and get the value out of the Environment Variable and log into the Web IDE.

 {{% alert title="Note" color="primary" %}}Use Chrome for the best experience.
 The Url to the Web IDE also can be found in your project.
-The deployment is exposed with a route. {{% /alert %}}
+The deployment is exposed with a route.{{% /alert %}}

 Once you're successfully logged into the web IDE open a new Terminal by hitting `CTRL + SHIFT + C` or clicking the Menu button --> Terminal --> new Terminal and check the installed oc version by executing the following command: